google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 For continuous data, bar charts might not be the best choice.

 Problems:
-* Unable to put specific times, just within an hour in general, could be more specific
+* Unable to put specific times, just within an hour in general.
+So it could be more specific.
 * Unable to gather many trends from this other than which hour had the highest or lowest temperature is most popular
 * Hours are continuous, whereas separated bars like this give the impression that for an entire hour the temperature was the same.

-Context around it makes it bad - if you want a max from the hours of the temperature, this would be good but if you want to predict temperatures,etc. This is bad
+Context around it makes it bad; if you want a max from the hours of the temperature, this would be good.
+But if you want to predict temperatures, etc, this is bad.

-Also: Usually bar charts go in descending order of size but since these x values have a meaningful ordering we can’t properly construct the chart
+Also, usually bar charts go in descending order of size but since these x values have a meaningful ordering we can’t properly construct the chart

 Image Details:
 * [bad-bar-chart.png](http://www.google.com): Copyright Google